mefree2098/TaleWeaver/TaleWeaver/Documentation/Project_Structure.md

    - User can assign/remove user character
    - User can manage story-specific characters
    - Changes are immediately reflected in the story
+4. User character information is displayed in the chat transcript:
+   - Character name and avatar are shown with each message
+   - If character name is updated, it automatically updates in all messages

 ## Current Limitations
 - Template selection UI in StoryEditorView not yet fully integrated with Core Data